The Top Health Benefits of Playing Beach Volleyball [2020 Update]

 “It’s easier to take your outdoor skills in to the gym than to bring your indoor skills outside.
 Simple reason.
 Beach volleyball forces you to have all the skills.
 That’s why I think it’s a good idea for indoor players to play on the beach…Learning those skills can only help improve a player’s indoor performance.
 All my years playing on the beach as a kid certainly helped my indoor game.”

 But did you also know that beach volleyball has a multitude of major health benefits?
 Several studies reveal that beach volleyball is a great sport for staying healthy and in shape.
-Here are the top health benefits when playing beach volleyball.
+Here are the top health benefits playing volleyball at the beach.
 They refer to the areas of cardio, fitness, coordination, disease prevention and social skills.

 One hour of beach volleyball burns around 600 calories